 Elsewhere there’s the urgent Chicago sound of Siegal’s own ‘Stranger Than A Green Dog’, and his shuffling ‘High Horse’, with its added 'kitchen utensil' percussion.
 And closing the album is his rendition of ‘Let My Love’, by the now late and lamented Glasgow icon Big George Watt.
 And though I actually prefer Siegal’s take on one of Watt’s other classics, ‘Take A Walk In The Wilderness’ this still makes for a top drawer conclusion.

-Thirteen great tracks in all, exploring different roots avenues, and all tied together into a coherent whole, with due credit for their contributions to his then rhythm section of Andy Graham on bass and Nik Bjerre on drums, plus guest ivories bod Jonny Henderson.
+Thirteen great tracks in all, exploring different roots music avenues, and all tied together into a coherent whole, with due credit for their contributions to his then rhythm section of Andy Graham on bass and Nik Bjerre on drums, plus guest ivories bod Jonny Henderson.
 If you’re a blues fan, and you’ve never heard Swagger, then you need to get your shit together and go unearth a copy.
 Like, right now!

 Meantime, regular Siegal watchers will probably get my drift if I say that the next time I see him live I might shout at the start of the set, “Don’t play anything from Swagger!”
 Perversely, that might do the trick.
 But I’m not holding my breath.
 Bastard.